Srujana-H-git/Quantum_Quest-IIT-Dh/README.md

-# Low-Cost 2D LiDAR System using TOF Sensor
+# Low-Cost 2D LiDAR using TOF Sensor

 ## Overview
 This project involves designing and implementing a low-cost 2D LiDAR system capable of: